 Mit der Ereignisgesteuerten Prozesskette (EPK) wurde zu Beginn der 1990er Jahren die bis dato in Deutschland dominierende Modellierungssprache entwickelt.
 Insbesondere in Wissenschaft und Praxis trifft die EPK seit fast zwei Jahrzehnten auf breite Akzeptanz, obwohl bis dato kein anerkannter Standard für die EPK existiert.
 Ziel des Projekts SPEAK ist die Erarbeitung einer EPK-Spezifikation in Zusammenarbeit mit Fachexperten aus Wissenschaft und Praxis.
 Zur Zielerreichung werden in mehreren Arbeitspaketen die Grundlagen einer solchen Spezifikation geschaffen.
 Dies umfasst unter anderem die Durchführung einer Anforderungsanalyse, die metamodell-, formalsemantische-, und enumerative Spezifikation der EPK sowie die Definition eines Austausch- und Speicherformats.

-Project status definitely finished Project time 01.02.2015- 31.10.2017 Website http://www.epc-standard.org/ Funding source Federal Ministry of Economic Affairs and Energy Project number 01FS14030 Keywords Prozessmodellierung; Ereignisgesteuerte Prozesskette (EPK)
+Project status definitely finished Project time 01.02.2015- 31.10.2017 Website http://www.epc-standard.org/ Funding source Federal Ministry of Economic Affairs and Climate Action Project number 01FS14030 Keywords Prozessmodellierung; Ereignisgesteuerte Prozesskette (EPK)

 Many public administrations maintain their information on administrative procedures on their own.
 This leads to a heterogeneous information landscape.
 It is, however, crucial for maintaining a reliable public service that same content is always described the same.
 Here, the FIM project comes into play.
 It is the goal to build up an information management that supports information exchange across all federal levels between internal processes and between public administrations and citizens (public service).
 This will be achieved by combining functional and technical Standardization.